jorgemf2604/jorgemf2604/README.md

-- 👋 Hi, I’m Jorge Martin Fernandez (@jorgemf2604).
+- 👋 Hi, I’m Jorge Martin Fernandez.
 - 👀 I’m interested in Computer Science,programming, Fantasy, Science Fiction, videogames,... just a textbook geek.
 - 🌱 I’m currently doing a coding bootcamp with Northcoders.
 - 💞️ This github is a logbook of my progress while learning how to code.